20 mg/ml Concentrate

 Special warnings & Precautions:

 Interference may occur up to 6 months post-treatment.
 Type and screen patients prior to starting daratumumab; consider phenotyping; red blood cell genotyping not affected by daratumumab.
 Inform blood transfusion centres when appropriate.
 If emergency transfusion required, give non-cross-matched ABO/RhD-compatible RBCs.
 Hepatitis B virus (HBV) reactivation: Fatal cases reported in patients treated with Darzalex.
 Perform HBV screening before initiation of treatment.
 Suspend treatment in patients who develop reactivation of HBV while on Darzalex.
 Patient’s with body weight >120 kg, potential for reduced efficacy.
-Contains sodium and SC injection contains sorbitol.
+Infusion contains sodium.
+SC injection contains sorbitol.

 Very common: IRRs, pneumonia, bronchitis, upper respiratory tract infection, anaemia, neutropenia, thrombocytopenia, lymphopenia, leukopenia, decreased appetite, peripheral sensory neuropathy, paraesthesia, headache, hypertension, cough, dyspnoea, nausea, diarrhoea, constipation, vomiting, back pain, muscle spasms, fatigue, pyrexia, peripheral oedema, asthenia.
 SC only: insomnia, arthralgia.

 Refer to SmPC for other side effects.